romarcg/thymio_course_skeleton/how_to_thymio/README.md

 ![Connect to wire base](mount2.png)

-4. Connect the wifi antena to the main computer:
+4. Connect the wifi antenna to the main computer:

 ![Connect to wire base](mount3.png)